 “The biggest thing we know is that even in very old people, the capacity of your muscles, your skeletal muscle, to adapt and respond to exercise, it doesn’t appear to be lost,” Fielding says.

 Try tai chi.
-“They’ve just done studies on what kinds of exercises help, and the No. 1 exercise is tai chi,” says Dr. Suzanne Salamon, a geriatrician in Boston who is associate chief of clinical geriatrics at Beth Israel Deaconess Medical Center.
+“They’ve just done studies on what kinds of exercises help, and the No. 1 exercise is tai chi,” says Suzanne Salamon, associate chief of geriatric medicine at Beth Israel Deaconess Medical Center in Boston.
 “And a lot of senior centers have tai chi classes.
 It builds up your muscle, and it helps balance.”

 A study published in 2018 in the Journal of the American Medical Association Internal Medicine looked at 670 adults 70 years or older with a history of falls or impaired mobility and found that falls were reduced by 31 percent in the tai chi group compared with a group that did a mix of aerobics and exercises for strength, balance and flexibility.